sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

     $ rvm gemset copy ruby-2.5.7 ruby-2.5.7@rails-4.2.11.3-secondhand-upgrade

-    HERE WE ARE NOW

 ## Update Secondhand configuration files
 Now we use a rake task that helps to interactively update configuration files.

     $ rake rails:update

+We get an error running the update tast.
+It is caused by rspec-rails 2.99 which is using an obsolete method 'last_comment' that has been replace in Rake.
+To fix this we add to the Rakefile (source stackoverflow)

+    # Fix no method error 'last_comment'
+    module FixRakeLastComment
+    def last_comment
+      last_description
+    end
+    end
+    Rake::Application.send :include, FixRakeLastComment
+    # Fix end

+A description on how to update from Rspec 2.99.0 can be found at [Rspec upgrade guide](https://relishapp.com/rspec/docs/upgrade).

-This will ask whether to overwrite the old files with new files.
+Now the update task runs and will ask whether to overwrite the old files with new files.
 With `d` we can diff the old and the new file.
 Here is how we process Secondhand.

 File                                    | Overwrite | After update action
 --------------------------------------- | --------- | -------------------